Chris Kluwe: Pro Football Hall of Fame

 During a December 2012 game against Chicago Bears, Kluwe covered the Pro Football Hall of Fame patch on his uniform with a post-it note with a message "Vote Ray Guy" as a protest against the Hall's 50th Anniversary celebrations due to the lack of pure punters in the Hall.
 Kluwe was fined $5,250 for a uniform violation by the NFL.
 In 2014, Guy was voted into the Hall of Fame.

+City council protest arrest

+On February 18, 2025, Kluwe was arrested at a city council meeting in Huntington Beach, California, after protesting the city's decision to display a plaque at the city library that features an acrostic of MAGA.
+Kluwe then announced his intention to commit peaceful civil disobedience and began walking towards the council members, which prompted police officers in attendance to place him in handcuffs and remove him from the meeting.
+After his arrest Kluwe was fired from his coaching job at Huntington Beach's Edison High School.

+2026 California State Assembly campaign

+In June 2025, Kluwe told The Orange County Register that he would run for the California State Assembly in District 72 as a Democrat, seeking to succeed Republican assemblymember Diane Dixon, who is retiring.

 Personal life

-Kluwe and his wife Isabel had their first daughter in July 2008, and their second in 2010.
-He also wrote a blog named "Out of Bounds," which appeared on the website of the St. Paul Pioneer Press until 2012.
+Kluwe and his wife Isabel have two daughters.
+He also wrote a blog named "Out of Bounds", which appeared on the website of the St. Paul Pioneer Press until 2012.
 He quit the column in protest after the paper published an editorial in support of the Minnesota Marriage Amendment which would have amended the state constitution to ban same-sex marriage: Kluwe was not surprised at the paper's position itself, but felt that the editorial was derogatory to amendment opponents while feigning neutrality.

+Kluwe describes himself as "cheerfully agnostic."
+Despite stating he is "confused" by atheism, Kluwe agreed to speak at the 2014 American Atheists Convention.
+He has said that his politics "lean toward the libertarian side", though he says he's "never been a big fan of labels".